The Bankrate promise

-The basics of the Apple Card program
+Apple Card program basics

 - 1 percent back on everything else

-The Apple Card, issued by Goldman Sachs, was obviously built to work in conjunction with Apple Pay.
+The Apple Card, issued by Goldman Sachs, was clearly built to work in conjunction with Apple Pay.
 However, in instances where you’re shopping with an app or on a website that doesn’t accept Apple Pay yet, you’ll get a virtual card number that operates in the Wallet app.
 This card is also a Mastercard, so it’s accepted anywhere Mastercard is accepted around the world.

 How does the Apple Card’s cash back work?

-When you rack up cash back with the Apple Card, you’ll be awarded what Apple refers to as Daily Cash.
-For the most part, the term Daily Cash is used only to describe the amount of cash back you’ve accrued in your rewards account.
-Unlike other cash back credit cards that award you points or cash back once per month when your credit card statement closes, however, Daily Cash accrues every day as you earn it.
+When you rack up cash back with the Apple Card, you’ll be rewarded in the form of Daily Cash.
+For the most part, the term “Daily Cash” is only used to describe the amount of cash back you’ve accrued in your rewards account.
+Unlike other cash back credit cards that award you once per month when your credit card statement closes, Daily Cash accrues every day as you earn it.

 What can you redeem Apple Card’s cash back for?

-- Send money to friends through Messages
+- Sending money to friends

-- Use Apple Cash to pay down your credit card balance
+- Paying down your credit card balance

-Pros and cons of Apple Card’s Cash Back program
+Pros and cons of Apple Card’s cash back program

-If you’re wondering if the Apple Card’s rewards program is right for you, consider these additional pros and cons:
+To help decide if the Apple Card’s rewards program is right for you, consider these additional pros and cons: